 Weber’s completely thrown the rule book out the window with this model and replaced the wide steel heat reflector common to other pellet models with its famous stainless steel ‘Flavorizer’ bars.
 This means that, at its highest heat setting (315˚C), the edges of the roaring flame in the fire pot below are clearly visible either side of the heat baffle rather than hidden from view, and that in turn means any steak thrown on the grill receives a good searing.
 You can also connect this grill to your phone via Bluetooth or wi-fi and control the whole process from a deck chair using the Weber Connect app.

 Traeger’s nailed its algorithm so well that if you pick a temperature of, say, 180ºC, it will actually stay at that temperature for as long as required, or until the meat probe it comes with signals the end of the cooking process.
-Purists can call that cheating all they like but I haven't burned a single thing on the Traeger to date and I'm more than happy with that.
+Purists can call that cheating all they like but I have never burned a single thing on this grill and I'm more than happy with that.
 A superbly designed iOS and Android app adds a multitude of hints and tips, and hundreds of exotic barbecue recipes for beef, poultry, pork, fish.
 Traeger also produces a wide range of different wood pellets and some of the best dry-rub seasonings in the business.

 The Traeger Pro 575 is excellent at smoking and slow cooking, and it's highly reliable for conventional grilling, too.
 For incompetent barbecuists and those who’d like to spend more time with the guests rather than being chained to a grill, this model is more than worth its price.